 Did You Know...

 Doctors do not know exactly what causes depression, but chemical abnormalities in the brain are probably involved.
 Some tendency to develop depression is inherited.
-A combination of factors, including life experiences (such as a loss early in life) and a genetic tendency (vulnerability), seems to contribute.
+A combination of factors, including life experiences (such as a loss early in life, abuse, injury, domestic violence, or having lived through a natural disaster) and a genetic tendency (vulnerability), all seem to contribute.

 As in adults, the severity of depression in children varies greatly.